We know wine can be confusing (and wine terminology even more so)—so we are here to help.

 As the ACO puts it, “During the ‘In Conversion’ period farmers must adhere 100% to the Australian Certified Organic Standard.
 They cannot use prohibited chemicals and other inputs as required by the Standard.
 The only difference between their product and one that is fully certified organic is time.
 It’s like training wheels – they’re transitioning to certified organic, and we still need to support them for their efforts during this time.”

-Because there is no residual chemical or soil recovery issues in the winery however, the delay does not apply to the winemaking process.
+Because there is no residual chemical issues in the winery, the delay does not apply to the winemaking process.
 From day one, all of our winery/winemaking practices have been 100% certified organic and we use only organic ingredients.

-Our vineyard certification period is now complete so all of our wines from vintage 2020 onwards, will be 100% certified organic in both the vineyard and the winery
+Our vineyard certification period is now complete so all of our wines from vintage 2020 onwards, are 100% certified organic in both the vineyard and the winery

 You can read more about our winemaking philosophy here.